System Overview

 Metric Current Theoretical Max

-Concurrent Apps 4 8 (memory limited)
+Concurrent Apps 2 (running) 8 (memory limited)

-WASM File Size 200KB 512KB (flash limited)
+WASM File Size 200KB typical Board-dependent (flash/RAM limited)

-HTTP Clients 1 4 (stack limited)
+HTTP Clients 4 4 (CONFIG limit)

-BLE Connections 1 3 (Zephyr limit)
+BLE Connections 1 3 (Zephyr BLE stack limit)

 Comparison with Alternatives